craigfay/changelog/README.md

 # About
 This is a place I've committed to record interesting things I learn about development, or want to revisit.

+# March 9, 2020
+* In Postgres Databases with large amounts of secondary indexes, writing new records can be surprisingly expensive.
+This can be attributed to Postgres' row level immutability, which creates temporary copies of mutated rows.
+With high write volume, this becomes especially problematic in databases that are replicated over a network, and high write volumes produce a bandwidth bottleneck.

 # Apr 29, 2020
 * In vim, use `:tabedit` to open a new tab, and `gt` / `gT` to switch between tabs.
 * Running the command `vim -p filename filename filename` will open multiple files simultaneously in different tabs.